If you’re a B2B SaaS team using Qualified today, you’re probably great at the classic motion:

 - a human rep

-- an interactive demo tool
+- a separate interactive demo tool

 - or a scheduled call